About

 Newton Cultural Council strives to be an anti-racist, inclusive, diverse, equitable and accessible council.
 We seek to increase funding for programs in the arts, humanities, and sciences created by or featuring BIPOC applicants and audiences.
 Newton Cultural Council will create internal organizational systems, processes, structures and cultures that encourage any person to engage with us.
 In creating an anti-racist and equitable council, we actively seek a multitude of voices within our community.

 The Newton Cultural Council is supported by the City of Newton, and the Mass Cultural Council, a state agency.
+Since 1998, the Newton Cultural Council has awarded over half a million dollars to grant applicants to enhance the cultural fabric of our city.

 Members of the NCC